microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### Pushbutton Functionality

-Button 1 on the 2x2 Click will force the system from monitor to alarm to test the buzzer.
+- Button 1 on the 2x2 Click will force the system from monitor to alarm to test the buzzer.

-Button 2 will reset the microcontroller.
+- Button 2 will reset the microcontroller.
+- Button 3 will trigger an out-of-cycle memory scan after the next self-check operation.

 ### Errors